Sami Khan (child actor)

 Sami Khan is a Pakistani child actor.
 He is known for his role as DJ (Jiya's younger brother) in Suno Chanda for which he received Hum Awards for Best Child Actor.
-In 2019, Khan appeared in film Heer Maan Ja.
+In 2019, Khan appeared in the film Heer Maan Ja.

 Career

 Sami has appeared in several advertisements and television serials.
-He got recognition after his appearance as DJ in 2018 critically acclaimed TV series Suno Chanda and later on reprised his role in sequel Suno Chanda 2.
+He got recognition after his appearance as DJ in the critically acclaimed 2018 TV series Suno Chanda.
+He reprised his role in the sequel Suno Chanda 2.
 His other appearances include Woh Aik Pal and Tum Kon Piya.
-In 2019, he appeared in sitcom Dolly Darling and film Heer Maan Ja co-featuring Hareem Farooq and Ali Rehman Khan.
+In 2019, he appeared in sitcom Dolly Darling and film Heer Maan Ja, co-featuring Hareem Farooq and Ali Rehman Khan.